sagar-bei031/EmbeddedTutorials/_sources/intermediate_tutorial/crc.rst.txt

 1. Introduction
 ---------------

-CRC is a technique to detect errors in data transmission.
+CRC is a technique to detect errors in data.
 It is widely used in communication systems to detect errors in data transmission.
 It is also used in data storage systems to detect errors in stored data.
 It is a type of hash function that takes an input data stream and produces a fixed-size hash value.
 The hash value is used to detect errors in the data stream.
 The hash value is appended to the data stream before transmission.
 The receiver calculates the hash value of the received data stream and compares it with the hash value received.
 If the hash values match, the data stream is considered error-free.
 If the hash values do not match, an error is detected.

 2. Types of CRC